 Remember that with IBS, it is also a matter of HOW you eat, not just WHAT you eat.

-Get your foundation diet of Eating for IBS established and see how you do with that.
+Get your foundation diet of eating for IBS established and see how you do with that.
 You might not need to take things any further.
-If you do, then once you're at that point you can add in the low FODMAPS restrictions and see if that offers additional help.

-If you take that step, please note that the low FODMAPS approach is one that is specifically recommended to be done only under the direct supervision of a registered dietitian.
-This is because it is NOT a blanket exclusion diet.
-You are supposed to carefully figure out which specific (if any) FODMAPS groups you are sensitive to (fructose, galactans, oligosaccharides, etc.), and then find the highest amount you can tolerate.
+The FODMAP dietitian should help you figure out which specific - if any - FODMAPS groups bother you.
+And then they need to find the highest amount you can tolerate.
 This is to make the FODMAP diet as unrestrictive as possible, and this can only be done on an individual basis.

 Fecal microbiota composition, intestinal gas production, and digestive sensations were all measured outcomes.
-While both groups showed improved GI symptoms, only the prebiotic group showed significant improvements in microbial composition.
-Alarmingly, the low FODMAP group actually showed an increase in pathogenic-associated bacteria.
-In addition, following the dietary intervention, improvements persisted only in the prebiotic group - not the FODMAP group.
-Learn more about prebiotics for IBS.
+While both groups showed improved GI symptoms, only the prebiotic group showed significant improvements in microbial composition

 If you do work with a registered dietitian on the low FODMAPS diet, make sure they also address the standard high fat trigger foods and GI irritants, and the importance of soluble fiber safe foods.
 Excluding high FODMAPS foods without adjusting your diet for the other IBS concerns is much less likely to give good overall results.

-Take immediate control of your symptoms with the IBS Diet Kit.
+Take immediate control of your IBS symptoms with Heather's IBS diet kit...